Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Inconsistent interpretations when uniform standards are not applied.

-• Monitor performance and issue verifiable reports.
+6. Monitor results and produce verifiable reports.

 How does LCA vary by project type?